FREE for Professors

 Do students need special software?

 No special software required.
-The simulation exports standard CSV files that work with Excel, Google Sheets, Tableau, OpenOffice, or any spreadsheet tool your class already uses.
+The simulation exports standard CSV files that work with Excel, Google Sheets, OpenOffice, or any spreadsheet tool your class already uses.
 Students work in whatever environment they're most comfortable with.

 Can I customize the difficulty level?